Which Nut Has The Best Nutrients?

 The Pecan’s claim to fame is holding the highest antioxidant capacity among nuts.
 Pecans are a real superfood!
 The Pecan is rich in a unique form of vitamin E, gamma-tocopherol (not alpha-tocopherol as seen in all other vitamins in this article and their respective charts.
 Gamma-tocopherol is one of eight forms of vitamin E. Four are tocopherols, and four are tocotrienols, (alpha-, beta-, gamma-, and delta-tocopherol and alpha-, beta-, gamma-, and delta-tocotrienol).

-Pecan’s are indigenous to the Southern US.
+Pecans are indigenous to the Southern US.
 Pecans only bear every other year.
-The western pecan tree being the most popular in the world.
+The western pecan tree is the most popular in the world.

 |Calcium||20 mg||B1 – Thiamine||.1 mg|